KSP-KOS/KOS/doc/source/tutorials/pidloops.rst

         WAIT 0.001.
     }

-The primary advantage to using :struct:`pidloop` is the reduction in the number of instructions per update (see :Config:`IPU`).
+The primary advantage to using :struct:`pidloop` is the reduction in the number of instructions per update (see :attr:`Config:IPU`).
 For example, this :struct:`pidloop` script requires approximately one-third the number of instructions needed by the script shown in the previous section.
 Since the number of instructions executed has a direct bearing on :ref:`electrical drain <electricdrain>` as of 0.19.0, this can be a great help with power conservation.

 Note that :struct:`pidloop` offers a great deal more options than were presented here, but nevertheless, this should provide a decent introduction to using :struct:`pidloop`.